menu

 5. Happy Canyon

 The trek to Happy Canyon is long, but the views from inside this non-technical slot canyon make the journey well worth it.
 But be aware, Happy Canyon is not a casual day hike.
 You need to be well prepared for both the drive and hike, and plan to devote two days for your objective.
-Many people camp near the trailhead because of the time it takes to drive out from Hanksville.
+NOTE: The last few miles of the mining road are now closed to vehicles, which adds a few miles to the hike each way!

 The beginning of the trail follows an old mining road before dropping down to the Dirty Devil River.
 After fording the river you’ll enter the mouth of Happy Canyon.
 A short, easy hike takes you to a photogenic slot canyon that is often compared to the popular Antelope Canyon on the Navajo Nation.